New Zealand–Russia relations: Soviet Union

-In the twentieth century, relations continued to be mixed as Soviet politics was seen as subversive, with election cartoons showing sinister Bolshevik agents from the 1920s on.
-The influence of local left-wingers in trade unions was a theme of Robert Muldoon, the Prime Minister from 1975 to 1984.
-National won the 1975 election, helped by an television advertisement and the implication that Labour's proposed Superannuation scheme would lead to state control.
+In the twentieth century, relations continued to be mixed as Soviet politics were seen as subversive, with election cartoons showing sinister Bolshevik agents from the 1920s on.
+The influence of the local left-wing in trade unions was a theme of Robert Muldoon, the Prime Minister from 1975 to 1984.
+National won the 1975 election, helped by a television advertisement and the implication that Labour's proposed Superannuation scheme would lead to state control.
 In 1980 New Zealand sent a small rump team to the 1980 Summer Olympics in Moscow, although the government persuaded most local sporting bodies to join the boycott in protest of the Soviet–Afghan War.

 Muldoon avoided any interference with trading relations; Gerald Hensley recalls that in 1979 the Soviet ambassador to New Zealand (Sofinsky): "broke a prime rule of the diplomatic game and in the absence of his KGB man .... handed over a subsidy to the Soviet-aligned Socialist Unity Party .... and was caught by our security service" and so was to be expelled.
 But Hensley was sent to London to check, as: "New Zealand sold large quantities of mutton (which few others would buy) and butter to the state trading corporations in Moscow and the Prime Minister wanted to take further advice on the risks to our trade."
 The British Foreign Office view was that "if we expelled Sofinsky the Russians would expel our ambassador but there the matter would rest unless we wished to take it further.
 It would take stronger measures than this to lead Moscow to imperil its purchases of food."
 Similarly an order for rolling stock (New Zealand EM class electric multiple unit) for the government-owned railways was placed with Hungary rather than Japan for balance-of-trade reasons.
 Additionally, Lada motor vehicles were widely distributed in New Zealand in the 1980s by the Dairy Board (now Fonterra).

 Russian Federation

-After the Soviet Union dissolved in 1991, bilateral trade between New Zealand and the re-established Russian Federation slumped dramatically, but picked up again later in the decade.
+After the Soviet Union dissolved in 1991, bilateral trade between New Zealand and the Russian Federation slumped dramatically, but picked up again later in the decade.

-In November 2010, New Zealand commenced negotiations to form finalize a free trade agreement with the Russian Federation, Belarus, and Kazakhstan.
-These negotiations were suspended as a result of the Russian annexation of Crimea and the Ukrainian crisis in 2014.
+In November 2010, New Zealand commenced negotiations to form a free trade agreement with the Russian Federation, Belarus, and Kazakhstan.
+These negotiations were suspended as a result of the Russo-Ukrainian war in 2014.

 In early November 2017, it was reported that the New Zealand Foreign Minister Winston Peters would explore resuming trade negotiations with Russia.
 Peters is the leader of New Zealand First, a coalition partner in the Sixth Labour Government.
 Peters' proposal was criticized by European Union Ambassador Bernard Savage, who warned that the proposed free trade deal would complicate New Zealand–European Union relations.
 New Zealand Council of Trade Unions Director Bill Rosenberg also expressed concern about Russia's "poor" labour standards.
 Following the poisoning of Sergei and Yulia Skripal, these trade talks were suspended in March 2018.